 In fact here’s a shot of the family hauling the furniture from Chavez Ravine up to their house:

-What of daughter Aurora, the one famously carried by force from her “home” at 1771 Malvina?
+What of daughter Aurora Vargas, the one famously carried by force from “her” home at 1771 Malvina?
 She owned both these homes:

 These are two houses at 659 and 657 Simmons Avenue, for which Aurora Vargas had paid $8,500 and $5,600, respectively.

-In 1959 son Juan Arechiga owned a house at 2651 Benedict Street.
-Great little Spanish number built in 1929.
-You will be told that it was being taken by eminent domain, he’s going to have to sell out to build the freeway (a story repeated in Nusbaum’s book, for example).
-But that’s not true.
-John sells it in 1965 to an outfit called Quality Bilt Homes and they tear it down, and erect an apartment building which opens in 1967.
-It looked like this:
+In 1959 son Juan Arechiga owned a house at 2651 Benedict Street — classic Spanish Revival, built in 1929 — which he had purchased in the spring of 1955.
+You will be told that it was being taken by eminent domain, and Juan was forcefully made to sell his home, in order to build a stretch of the Golden State Freeway (a story repeated in Eric Nusbaum’s book Stealing Home, for example).
+But that’s not true: Juan sells it himself, in 1965, to an outfit called Quality Bilt Homes.
+QBH tear it down, and erect an apartment building on the site (which opened in 1967, and still stands).
+Juan’s house on Benedict:

-Juan Arechiga owned another house.
+Juan Arechiga also owned another house.
 It was this two-unit at Ewing Street & Echo Park Avenue:

 You will be told that this house is important because it’s where the Arechiga family “fled” after the Malvina demolition.
 But as is the case with so much Chavez Lore, you are being lied to.
 Juan (who did not live in Chavez Ravine) bought this house in March 1959.
 In May of that year his parents were evicted from Malvina, and they moved to their house on Ramboz.
 NO-ONE removed from Chavez Ravine ever lived in this house; this house has no relationship with or to the Arechiga/Palo Verde tale.
 Juan owns it for all of five years, and sells it to a man named Maurice Owen Eubanks in March 1964.
 (FYI, 1553 Ewing St./2004 Echo Park Ave., AKA the “Queen of Elysian Heights” made the news recently, and I’ll cover that in the next installment, Part VII.)